dmaddox/UTAlumni/README.md

-##vThis is a platform for UT coding boot camp alumni to share their experiences in the workforce, connect current students with graduates.
+## This is a platform for UT coding boot camp alumni to share their experiences in the workforce, connect current students with graduates.

 ---------

-##vFeatures
+## Features

 * ### Stay in contact with your cohort and new students.